Solid & Reliable Riveting System

-Fastbolt supplies rivets used in a numerous applications to secure two or more components together.
-Typically used in sheet type products, the rivet is easily installed with access only required from one side of the assembly.
+Fastbolt supplies rivets used in numerous applications to secure two or more components together.
+Typically used in sheet-type products, the rivet is easily installed with access only required from one side of the assembly.

-The standard blind rivet consists of two components, a rivet body and mandrel.
-The rivet is first placed into an installation tool and is then inserted into the application.
+The standard blind rivet consists of two components: a rivet body and a mandrel.
+The rivet is first placed into an installation tool and inserted into the application.
 Activating the tool pulls the rivet’s mandrel, drawing the mandrel head into the blind-end of the rivet body.
 This action forms a head on the rivet body and secures the application materials together.
 Finally, the mandrel reaches its predetermined break-load, with the used portion of the mandrel breaking away and being removed from the set rivet.
-Blind rivets offer speed, consistent performance and excellent appearance.
+Blind rivets offer speed, consistent performance, and excellent appearance.

 Solid rivets are among the simplest, most reliable, and oldest types of fasteners.
 These simple devices consist of a solid shaft with a head on one end; once installed, the headless end of a solid rivet is deformed with a hammer or rivet gun to hold it in place.
-Perhaps the most widely-used style of rivet, solid rivets are utilized in applications where reliability and safety are important.
+Perhaps the most widely-used style of rivets—solid rivets—are utilized in applications where reliability and safety are important.